Kalkut/WebAppHandler/README.md

 Well it lacks callbacks : I love callbacks.
 I will also allow the creation of new events.
 (I know it already exists, but I'm going to do it anyway : you can't stop me !)

-PS : I'm also the owner of https://github.com/Kalkut.
-There is more stuff in it but it's way too messy

 Have a good day.